Bachelor of Science in Accounting Resources

 Professional certifications and degrees

-The next step for accountants may be to pursue a graduate degree in the field or to obtain a professional certification (by fulfilling the requirements of the CPA license or other certification).
-After completing your undergraduate education, your options for advancing further can be numerous.
+The next step for accountants may be to pursue a graduate degree in the field or to obtain professional accounting certifications (by fulfilling the requirements of the CPA license or other certification).
+After completing your bachelor’s of accounting, your options for advancing further can be numerous.
 For example, according to the American Institute of CPAs, an accountant with a CPA license can expect to earn 10 to 15 percent more than their counterparts.
 This salary boost can add up to a big difference in lifetime earnings over the course of an entire career.

 With strong, projected growth across all measures in the industry, obtaining your bachelor’s degree in accounting is the smart first step along the path to success in the accounting field.